Satyam/mithril-isomorphic/README.md

 	};

 * It should be exported as any node module.
-* The route configuration is missing the first argument, the document root, as there is as yet no document.
+* The route configuration is missing the first argument, the document root, as there is no document yet.
 * The module name is given as a string (`'app'` instead of `app`) as there is no instance of it yet.

 The application can be made of any number of individual files.
+A [module](https://github.com/Satyam/mithril-isomorphic/blob/master/app/app.js) would look like this:

 	module.exports = function (m, IsoModules) {
 		var app = {